ghimiresunil/Docker-Cheat-Sheet/README.md

 * **Registry/hub**: A central place where images reside
 * **Docker machine**: A VM to run Docker containers
 * **Docker Compose**: A VM to run multiple containers as a system

+# 4. Contribution
+Contributions are very welcome!
+Please submit a pull request on GitHub.